marymarkart/CMPE131-02-Team5/meetings.md

   - Adrien: Worked on setting the database models
   - Rishi: Researched ways to implement a carousel into webpage

-- Both members reviewed the examples for functional requirements and each made their own suggestions on seperate branches.
+- All members met to make the website layout and researched the database get and post process

 ### 2022-05-03 at 20:00
 - Kevin, Faith, Adrien, Rishi